A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Introduction

 Based on the above examples, RG limit cycles can arise from marginal perturbations of conformal field theories.
 In $D=2$, theories with Lie group $G$ symmetry have many possible marginal perturbations based on $J \bar{J}$ operators where $J, \bar{J}$ are dimension $1$ operators corresponding the left,right moving conserved $G$ currents.
 For $D=4$, marginal perturbations are much more limited.
 Since fermions have dimension $3/2$, one is led to consider $\phi^4$ perturbations, since scalar fields $\phi$ have dimension 1.
 However RG flows for conventional perturbations like $g \phi^4$ have very limited properties based on the beta function $\beta_g \propto g^2$.
 For $g<0$ these are marginally irrelevant and there is no ultra-violet (UV) fixed point.
 In the Higgs sector of the Standard Model of particle physics, this is, roughly speaking, the origin of the so-called hierarchy problem, namely, if there is no UV fixed point, the natural scale for the Higgs boson should be much higher.

 The original motivation for this article was to define new kinds of marginal perturbations for scalar fields in 4 spacetime dimensions with more interesting RG flows than conventional $\phi^4$ interactions.
 This led us to consider marginal operators with an interesting operator product expansion (OPE), which parallels current algebra OPE's in 2D.
-The models, as defined below, are pseudo-hermitian: \beq H^\dagger = \K H \K^\dagger , ~~~~~ \K^\dagger \K =1, ~~~~~ \K = \K^\dagger, ~~~~ \Longrightarrow ~~~ \K^2 = 1. \eeq Hamiltonians with this property were considered long ago by Pauli \cite{Pauli}.
-More recently, pseudo-hermitian quantum mechanics has been developed in detail by Mostafazadeh and others \cite{Mosta1,Mosta2,Mosta3}, and is by now a well-established and well cited framework.
-Theories based on pseudo-hermitian hamiltonians have real eigenvalues but are nevertheless non-unitary.
+The models, as defined below, are pseudo-hermitian: \beq H^\dagger = \K H \K^\dagger , ~~~~~ \K^\dagger \K =1, ~~~~~ \K = \K^\dagger, ~~~~ \Longrightarrow ~~~ \K^2 = 1, \eeq such that $H^\dagger$ is unitarily equivalent to $H$.
+Hamiltonians with this property were considered long ago by Pauli \cite{Pauli}.
+More recently, pseudo-hermitian quantum mechanics has been developed in detail by Mostafazadeh and others \cite{Mosta1,Mosta2,Mosta3}, and is by now a well-established and well cited framework.\footnote{ Pseudo-hermiticity, as defined by \eqref{pseudohermitian} is not the same as $\CP \CT$ symmetric quantum mechanics, which also has real eigenvalues if the $\CP \CT$ symmetry is unbroken \cite{BenderReview}.} Theories based on pseudo-hermitian hamiltonians have real eigenvalues but are nevertheless non-unitary in a strict sense.
+However there exists various procedures for defining unitary quantum mechanics from them, which are model-dependent \cite{Mosta1}.
 The non-unitarity is manifested in negative norm states, as for the non-unitary minimal models of CFT \cite{BPZ} classified on the basis of the Virasoro algebra.
 In fact, there are many more non-unitary theories than unitary ones in this classification.
-As we explain below, the operator $\K$ allows one to project onto positive norm states and the resulting model has a unitary time evolution with positive probabilities on this projected Hilbert space.\footnote{ Pseudo-hermiticity, as defined by \eqref{pseudohermitian} is not the same as $\CP \CT$ symmetric quantum mechanics, which also has real eigenvalues if the $\CP \CT$ symmetry is unbroken \cite{BenderReview}.} Projection onto unitary sub-Hilbert spaces is a common feature of 2D CFT, for instance for Coulomb gas methods \cite{DotsenkoFateev}, which can be described as a BRST procedure \cite{BernardFelder}.
+Projection onto unitary sub-Hilbert spaces is a common feature of 2D CFT, for instance for Coulomb gas methods \cite{DotsenkoFateev}, which can be described as a BRST procedure \cite{BernardFelder}.